Chromatophore/MDS/README.md

 ```

 This should get you started with a vertically stacked layout.
 From here, provided you follow a couple of rules, you shouldn't have too many problems:
-1. Always edit in chronological order, lowest frame numbers at the top of your script, highest at the bottom.
+1. Always work in chronological order, lowest frame numbers first.
-2. Do your editing before (or after) you use MDS transition effects, or your output will become desynchronised.
+2. Do your editing before you start (or after you stop) using MDS transition effects, or your output will become desynchronised.

-From this point, you will call layout functions, an exhaustive list w/images is available for [DS](Layouts/list.md) and [3DS](Layouts3DS/list.md).
+From where your script is now, you can call layout functions, an exhaustive list w/images is available for [DS](Layouts/list.md) and [3DS](Layouts3DS/list.md).

 The main thing to know is that there are 2 versions of every layout: MDS_#### and MDS_####A. Functions without an A will apply their new layout instantly.
 Functions with an A will animate the transition to the new layout (you'll mostly want these probably).
 Here is a selection of what are probably the most worthwhile layouts.
 All the built in layouts can be seen in DS_Test.webm, and found in the test AVS files.
 ```